BernhardDenner/puppet-userstudy-controller/task_descriptions.md

   If you are unfamiliar with the concepts of Libelektra, read the Chapter "Libelektra: Kdbmount and Kdbkey" in the Puppet guide before you start the task.

-  Hint:
-   - Samba uses an INI configuration file format
-   - You do not have to create section keys, Elektra will add them automatically.

-## Task 3.1, Rubyhttp Webserver Config Bug
+## Task 3, Rubyhttp Webserver Cache Config

-A team member created a puppet module for the (fake) rubyhttp webserver.
+A team member created a puppet module for the (fake) rubyhttp webserver, which is doing a good job for a while now.
-While he did a really greate job, he didn't test it very well before pushing, so the 'rubyhttp' module creates an invalid configuration file.

-This task has to be solved in 2 different variants:

-- **Method A, `file` + ERB template**

-  The config file `/etc/rubyhttp/rubyhttp.json` is generated by several ERB templates.
-Maybe in one of them is the mistake?

-  Use `run_test` to see what is going wrong and fix the problem.

-  Hint:
-   - JSON does not allow to place a ',' after the last element
-   - The resource types `concat` and file `concat::fragment` are used to build the content of a file with different fragments.

-  If you are unfamiliar with the resource type `file` or how to write a ERB template, read Chapter "File Resource Type" and Chapter "ERB Templates" in the Puppet guide before you start the task.

-- **Method B, Libelektra**

-  The config file `/etc/rubyhttp/rubyhttp.json` is generated with Elektra and its `kdbkey` resource types.
-The according definitions are all located in the source file `modules/rubyhttp/manifests/config.pp`

-  Use `run_test` to see what is going wrong and fix the problem.

-  Hint:
-   - If you find an invalid configuration setting, you might ensure the invalid setting will be removed, as it might have been added already by an previous Puppet run.
-   - 'rubyhttp -h' gives some help about expected settings.

-  If you are unfamiliar with the concepts of Libelektra, read the Chapter "Libelektra: Kdbmount and Kdbkey" in the Puppet guide before you start the task.

-## Task 3.2, Rubyhttp Webserver Cache Config

-The 'rubyhttp' module is working for a while now.
 However, a newer version of 'rubyhttp' was released with a new 'cache' feature.
-Therefore we have to extend our 'rubyhttp' Puppet module, which allows us to make use of this new feature.
+Therefore, we have to extend our 'rubyhttp' Puppet module, which allows us making use of this new feature.

-Extend the 'rubyhttp' Puppet module by two new parameter:
+Extend the 'rubyhttp' Puppet module by two new parameters:
  - `$cache`:
       Default value `file`, allowed values `file` or `memcached`.